raspiblitz/raspiblitz/README.md

 ### Getting the Blockchain

-*If you have a HDD with a prepared blockchain (e.g. a ready2go-set or you are at a workshop) you can kip to the [next chapter](README.md#setup-lightning).
+*If you have a HDD with a prepared blockchain (e.g. a ready2go-set or you are at a workshop) you can skip to the [next chapter](README.md#setup-lightning).
 If you started with an empty HDD - you will see the following screen:*

 To get a copy of the blockchain, the RaspiBlitz offers the following options: